-- The conductor wires should be fully exposed (again, not the stranded copper wires, but the outer conductor wires.)
+- The conductor wires should be fully exposed (not the stranded copper wires, but the outer conductor wires.)

-- Again, take a piece of tape and stick it to the base of the exposed wires to keep the cloth from sliding.
+- Take a piece of tape and stick it to the base of the exposed wires to keep the cloth from sliding.

-- Atrip the end of the wires to expose just 3/16ths of the stranded copper wire underneath.
+- Strip the end of the wires with a pair of pliers to expose just 3/16” of the stranded copper wire underneath.

-- Take your super glue and apply about half an inch all the way around the cloth-covered wire.
+- Take your super glue and apply about 1/2” all the way around the cloth-covered wire.

 - Wait for the superglue to dry completely.

-- With the glue completely dry, take the Color Cord 3000 or your own wire stripping tool over the midsection of the dried glue.
+- Now, use your own wire stripping tool over the midsection of the dried glue.

 - Rotate several times with the tool in order to strip the PVC housing.

-- With the conductor wires exposed, add a bit of super glue (not too much) onto the base where the exposed wires meet the unstripped PVC housing.
+- Add some super glue onto the base where the exposed wires meet the unstripped PVC.

-- Last, strip the end of each wire to expose just 3/16ths of the stranded copper wire underneath.
+- Strip the end of each wire to expose just 3/16” of the stranded copper wire underneath.

 DIY with Color Cord Company